mattcooperdev/djmattcooper/README.md

     -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if there are any newly added media (such as releases or mixes) or gigs.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are Black and white.
+        -   The two main colours used are Black and white, with a red used as focus in the anchor and form inputs.
     -   #### Typography
         -   The Roboto and Radjhani fonts are the chosen fonts used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
 Roboto is a clean, futuristic style font that suits the styling of the website, with Radjhani being suggested by Google fonts as a contrasting pair to use along with it.
     -   #### Imagery